-&lt;sup>62 Investment Guidelines attached to the affidavit of Stewart Davies.
+&lt;sup>85 Investment Guidelines attached to the affidavit of Stewart Davies.

-&lt;sup>63 Such as UCITS schemes - the Undertakings for Collective Investments in Transferable Securities (UCITS) Directive (Directive 2009/65/EC as updated).
+&lt;sup>86 Such as UCITS schemes - the Undertakings for Collective Investments in Transferable Securities (UCITS) Directive (Directive 2009/65/EC as updated).
 The Markets in Financial Instruments Directive (MiFID) (Directive 2004/39/EC as repealed by Directive 2014/65/EU) also includes a definition as to what constitutes a 'regulated market'.

-Moreover, a look through approach, could not either be sensibly applied to the structured notes for the purposes of such condition taking into consideration the nature and particular features of the structured notes invested into.
+Moreover, a look through approach could not either be sensibly applied to the structured notes for the purposes of such condition taking into consideration the nature and particular features of the structured notes invested into.

-No evidence was submitted that predominantly the portfolio, which comprised solely of structured notes, constituted listed structured notes in respect of the Complainant.
-The fact sheets sourced by the OAFS of structured notes forming part of the Complainant's portfolio, actually indicated that the products in question were not listed on an exchange.
-On its part, the Service Provider did not prove either that the portfolio of the Complainant was 'predominantly invested in regulated markets' on an ongoing basis.
+No evidence was submitted that predominantly the portfolio, which at times comprised solely or predominantly of structured notes, constituted listed structured notes.
+The fact sheets sourced and presented by the Complainant of structured notes forming part of the portfolio, actually indicated that the products in question were not listed on an exchange.

+On its part, the Service Provider did not prove that the portfolio of the Complainant was 'predominantly invested in regulated markets' on an ongoing basis.